Cooking On The Ranch

 Instructions

-• Place ribs in a roasting dish and pour the Stubbs Pork Marinade over them.
+• Place ribs in a roasting dish and pour the marinade over them.
 Using tongs, turn the ribs several times to coat.
-Cover and refrigerate for at least 24 hours and preferably two days.
+Cover with foil and refrigerate for at least 24 hours and preferably two days.
 Turning occasionally.
+You can also use 2 – 3 heavy duty gallon storage bags.
+Turn bags occasionally.

 Notes